Red Scarf Split Anime

 FAQ

 A matching PFP maker creates two profile pictures that look like they belong together.
-Instead of making one shared couple photo, this tool uses two uploaded portraits and generates two separate square avatars with the same style, mood, palette, and framing.
+Instead of making one shared couple photo, this tool uses two uploaded portraits and generates two separate profile images with the same style, mood, palette, and framing.

 Yes.
 The AI Couple Avatar Maker creates one shared couple avatar image.
 Matching PFP Maker creates two separate profile pictures, one for each person, so both people can use their own avatar while still looking like a matched pair.